 Bringing top researchers and intellectuals into a dialogue with receptive policy-makers and politicians to work through some of the most sensitive and complex policy dilemmas facing open societies in Europe.

 How can voters, politicians and policy-makers find new ways of trusting each other to address our societies’ most complex issues?
 What tools can help us craft a new political and social contract?
 Counterpoint and the Open Society Foundations are keen to tackle these questions.
-Read about this in the latest of our Bridges Project publications.
+Read about this our Bridges Project publications.

 Our diagnosis is that these problems were manifest long before the crisis in Europe, and that their causes run deeper: policies fail because of a lack of sound knowledge about how people think and come to hold opinions and make choices.

-The Bridges project addresses policy issues related to transparency and accountability, xenophobia, extremism, climate change, lessons from the euro crisis, and long-term issues related to inequalities.
+The Bridges project has addressed policy issues related to transparency and accountability, xenophobia, extremism, climate change, lessons from the euro crisis, and long-term issues related to inequalities.
 But this year we are focusing on migration.
 Watch this space for our upcoming events and publications.

-It sets out an optimistic vision of how policy-making can respond more effectively to the challenges that underlie the growth of populism and various forms of extremism and re-invigorate the functioning of democratic institutions.
+We set an optimistic vision of how policy-making can respond more effectively to the challenges posed by the population movements with which European democracies must deal.
+And we focus on re-invigorating the functioning of democratic institutions.